Biko (Filipino Sticky Rice Cake)

 • Bring to a boil, then lower the heat to a medium low to simmer.
 Place a lid on, opening the lid frequently to gently fold the rice over to prevent the bottom from scorching (I usually fold every 5 minutes).
 Do not mix too vigorously or the Biko will come out mushy.

-• In a hollow plate or pan, line with *banana leaf and lightly brush coconut oil onto the surface to prevent sticking.
+• In a hollow plate or pan, line with banana leaf3 and lightly brush coconut oil onto the surface to prevent sticking.
 Transfer the hot Biko onto the plate and evenly spread the rice around to ensure a flat surface.
 Let cool.

 • Prepare the Syrup Latik: